 And that’s the best-case scenario.
 If the subreddit’s mods are particularly strict, you can get shadowbanned right away.

 Every subreddit has its own set of rules that you, as a member, must abide by.
-Blatantly violating subreddit rules is one of the most common reasons why accounts are banned and deleted.
+Blatantly violating subreddit rules is one of the most common reasons for banned accounts and deleted posts.

 I’m not telling you to pander to the majority’s desires at the expense of your own opinion.
 However, if you want to succeed as a Redditor, being sensitive to the culture prevalent in your chosen subreddits will go a long way.

-Not only will this help you craft better posts and increase your chances of shooting to the top of the Hot page, but it will also help you avoid getting banned or deleted.
+Not only will this help you craft better posts and increase your chances of shooting to the top of the Hot page, but it will also help you avoid getting banned or ending up with a deleted Reddit post.

 Obviously, not being one of the cool kids isn’t a crime.
 The mods aren’t going to shut you out just because you don’t jive well with everyone on the sub.